 Find a Research Study

-This study will test if one dose of RE104, given at different dose levels, can safely help with adjustment disorder in people with cancer and other medical illnesses.
+This study will test if one shot of a medicine called RE104, given in different amounts, can safely help with cancer or other illnesses who are having trouble coping and adjusting.

 Why this Research Matters

-To join this study, you will first have a visit to see if you qualify.
-You will have medical and mental health exams to find out if you can join the study.
-If you join, you will be randomly placed into one of two groups.
-You won’t know which dose level you get, and neither will the study staff.
-This is called “double-blind.”
-You will get one or two dose levels, either the 30mg dose or 1.5 mg dose.
-Both doses will be given “subcutaneously”, meaning that it’s injected into the fatty part of the upper arm, like a vaccine.
-To take part, you must come to in-person visits for screening, dosing day, and follow-up visits.
+To join this study, you will first have a visit to see if you qualify called a screening visit.
+During this visit, you will have medical and mental health exams.
+If you join, you will be randomly placed into one of the two groups.
+You won’t know which group you are in and neither will the study staff.
+You will get one or two shots at different levels, either the 30mg or 1.5 mg.
+Both shots will be given in the upper arm, like a vaccine.
+To take part, you must come in-person for visits.
 These visits include medical history, physical exams, heart tests (ECG), safety checks like blood and urine tests, and mental health assessments.
 You will also have remote follow-up study visits for psychological tests, which will be done online or over the phone.
-After your medicine session, you must have a support person with you to help you.
+After your shots, you must have a support person with you to help you.
 The screening period will take a maximum of 28 days.
 If you are eligible to join, the study will take 42 days.
-In total, you can anticipate participating for a maximum of 70 days.
+In total, you will be in the study for a maximum of 70 days.

 Who can Participate